- Solar advice hub

 Most other grants don't properly address the biggest barrier: the upfront cost.
 The Smart Export Guarantee, Green home rewards, and even the VAT discount are worthy initiatives, but they're incentives rather than a proper solution.

-If you want to avoid the high upfront cost of solar panels, you should find out Sunsave Plus will work for you.
+If you want to avoid the high upfront cost of solar panels, you should find out if Sunsave Plus will work for you.
 To sign up for the UK's first solar subscription, enter a few details below and we'll be in touch.

 Solar panel grants: FAQs